huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 5. Retrieve the output of the following n - 1 Transformer layers
 6. Retrieve the output of the whole [camelcase name of model] Model

-Input IDs should thereby consists of an array of integers, *e.g.*
-`input_ids = [0, 4, 4, 3, 2, 4, 1, 7, 19]`
+Input IDs should thereby consists of an array of integers, *e.g.*, `input_ids = [0, 4, 4, 3, 2, 4, 1, 7, 19]`

 The outputs of the following layers often consist of multi-dimensional